 In this history of SMART goals, I look at where the acronym came from, who developed it, what the critics say and why it has become popular.

-The mnemonics SMART and SMARTER are useful when setting project goals and objectives.
-Here are seven steps to help you set smarter goals for your projects.
+The concepts of SMART and SMARTER are useful when setting project goals and objectives.
+Here are seven steps to help you set smarter goals.

 Here are seven more of the common mistakes that most people make in their quest for improvement and achievement.